The Archer: Fugitive from the Empire: Plot

 Toran is able to wound Gar at their next confrontation, which gets the attention of the rogue Slant, who henceforth joins Toran.
-Although Slant initially tries to steal the bow, he starts taking a genuine liking to Toran and aids him with his world wisdom.
-At the same time, Estra starts her search for Lazar-Sa to kill him and avenge her mother.
-In the city of Kamal, Toran, Estra and Slant clash with a person claiming to be Lazar-Sa and trying to chase the people out of the area.
+Although Slant initially tries to steal the bow, he starts taking a genuine liking to Toran and aids him with his worldly wisdom.
+At the same time, Estra starts her own search for Lazar-Sa to kill him and avenge her mother.
+In the city of Kamal, Toran, Estra and Slant clash with a person claiming to be Lazar-Sa who is trying to chase the people out of the area.
 Toran, Estra and Slant are asked by the city council to end the menace.
 Because Lazar-Sa is their common target, the three agree and travel to a canyon where the sorcerer is hiding.
 After their departure, Gar also finds his way to Kamal, where he picks up Toran's trail again.

 In the canyon, the three meet Lazar-Sa.
 They realize very quickly that he is just a magical simulacrum controlled by an ex-slave from Kamal named Rega.
-He once met Lazar-Sa and got a magical stone and a gauntlet from him to take revenge for the humiliations he has suffered.
+He once met Lazar-Sa and received a magical stone and a gauntlet from him to take revenge for the humiliations he has suffered.
 Rega tells the three where Lazar-Sa was seen last, but then kills himself because his scheme is revealed.
 Gar, who followed Toran, seizes the gauntlet and challenges Toran.
 During the battle, Toran strikes Lazar-Sa's stone with an arrow, rendering it unstable.
 The stone's power destroys the canyon, but Toran, Estra and Slant escape.

 Following that, Estra parts from her former companions to follow her own path of finding Lazar-Sa.
 Toran and Slant are on their way back to Kamal when a message from Lazar-Sa reaches them.
-Lazar-Sa is promising Toran to lead him to his higher purpose if he frees the sorcerer from his current prison: The Endworld.
+Lazar-Sa promises to lead Toran to his higher purpose if he frees the sorcerer from his current prison: The Endworld.
 What Toran and Slant don't know is that Gar also survived the catastrophe in the canyon and still hungers for Toran's death.

 Production

 Originally the television film was produced as a pilot for a planned television series by NBC, but the series never saw the light of day.
 This explains the open ending of the film (mainly that Lazar-Sa was not found and the group declares the search for him as a target).
-In comparison to films like Dragonslayer (1981) the technical possibilities of the early 1980s were not utilized to the fullest.
-Quite successful is the look of the masks and the makeup effects used to portray the Snake People.
-Mainly involved in it was John Goodwin (The Thing, Men in Black).
-The film-score that was composed by the synthesizer-specialist Ian Underwood is one of the first soundtracks ever completely produced electronically.
+In comparison to films like Dragonslayer (1981) the technical possibilities of the early 1980s were not utilized to the fullest, aside from the look of the masks and the makeup effects used to portray the Snake People, designed by John Goodwin (The Thing, Men in Black).
+The film-score that was composed by the synthesizer-specialist Ian Underwood was one of the first soundtracks ever completely produced electronically.